 APK File Format

 APK files are packaged as compressed in ZIP file format that can be opened with any ZIP file opening software.
-An APK file can be renamed to a .zip and open the file in any Zip application or extract its contents.
+The .apk extension of such a file can be renamed to .zip and open the file in any ZIP application or extract its contents.

 APK Package Contents

 A single APK file contains all the necessary files that are required for its installation and execution.
 When such an APK file is opened in a ZIP application, the following mostly used files and folders are found.

 META-INF/: Directory that contains the manifest file, signature, and a list of resources in the archive

 lib/: Directory containing compiled code related to specific platforms such as armeabi-v7a, x86, arm64-v8a, etc.

 res/: Directory containing Non-compiled resources such as images

 assets/: Directory containing applications assets, which can be retrieved by AssetManager.